Learn

 Tax-Loss Harvesting: A Practical Guide for 2026

-Learn how to use investment losses to reduce your tax bill, avoid wash sale violations, and automate harvesting with portfolio tracking tools.
+Use investment losses to reduce your tax bill, avoid wash sale violations, and automate harvesting with portfolio tracking tools.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

 Tax-loss harvesting is one of the few legal ways to reduce your tax bill by selling investments at a loss to offset capital gains.
 Done right, it can save you thousands per year.
-Done wrong, the IRS will disallow your deductions; or worse, you'll trigger wash sale violations without realizing it.
+Done wrong, the IRS will disallow your deductions, or worse, you'll trigger wash sale violations without realizing it.

 When you sell an investment for less than you paid, you realize a capital loss.
 That loss can offset capital gains from other investments, reducing your taxable income.
 If your losses exceed your gains, you can deduct up to $3,000 per year against ordinary income and carry forward the rest indefinitely.